 42 Green Animals Found in Nature

 When we imagine nature, many of us picture the color green.
 Green is everywhere in the natural world, from the color of new leaves to the grass covering rolling hills.
-But many animals share this distinctive color with the scenery around them!
+But many green animals share this distinctive color with the scenery around them!

 1. Green Keel-Bellied Lizard